CAMI-challenge/OPAL/README.md

 ~~~
 **Output:**
 Directory _output_dir_ will contain:
+* results.tsv
+* subdirectory per_rank with a .tsv file per taxonomic rank
-* a .tsv file for each profile (CLARK.tsv, FOCUS.tsv, MetaPhyler.tsv, mOTU.tsv, MP2.0.tsv, Quikr.tsv, and TIPP.tsv)
+* subdirectory per_tool with a .tsv file per tool (CLARK.tsv, FOCUS.tsv, MetaPhyler.tsv, mOTU.tsv, MP2.0.tsv, Quikr.tsv, and TIPP.tsv)
 * spider_plot.pdf
 * spider_plot_recall_precision.pdf
 * plot_shannon.pdf

-__Note 1__: spider plots will only be generated if at least 3 profiles are provided, so that the plots can form a triangle.
+__Note__: spider plots will only be generated if at least 3 profiles are provided, so that the plots can form a triangle.

-__Note 2__: _output_dir_ will will also contain a .tsv file per taxonomic rank if option -r is used.

 # Developer Guide